A shaken Boston mostly gets back to work; 12-block crime scene

 FINANCIAL SERVICES

-At Fidelity Investments, which manages $1.7 trillion (1.1 trillion pounds) in U.S. investment assets, spokesman Adam Banker said an investment centre would be closed on Tuesday because it lies within the no-go zone.
+At Fidelity Investments, which manages $1.7 trillion in U.S. investment assets, spokesman Adam Banker said an investment center would be closed on Tuesday because it lies within the no-go zone.
 But money managers for funds such as Contrafund and Magellan work at offices in another section of the city and would report to their jobs.

 Fortunately it was vacation week for many of the area's schools, making commuter traffic much lighter than usual.
 But Boston is a busy destination for school children and their parents looking for something to do.